About The Fund

 Sue Borondy – OPAF President

-Sue Borondy is Marketing and Communications Manager for North America for Endolite, Inc., a division of parent company, Charles A. Blatchford & Sons in the United Kingdom.
+Sue Borondy is Marketing and Communications Manager for North America for Endolite, Inc., a division of parent company, Blatchford in the United Kingdom.
 She has been with Endolite since 1996 beginning as an office manager and moving to Marketing and Communications Manager where she coordinated the rebranding of the company in 2008.
-She is also a member of the new product development and implementation teams which brings new products to market.
+She is also a member of the new product development and implementation team which brings new products to market.
 "I have the privilege of working for a company whose core values parallel those of OPAF.
-Charles A. Blatchford & Sons was founded over 120 years ago with the sole purpose of helping those with limb loss and limb difference.
-In 2008 we adopted the tag line "get busy living" and this is reflected in everything we do, the products we develop and the organizations we align ourselves with.
-OPAF supports this philosophy by providing an avenue for amputees to reach personal goals and get busy living."
+Blatchford was founded over 125 years ago with the sole purpose of helping those with limb loss and limb difference.
+"Biomimetic engineering is at the heart of our design philosophy, where the development of award-winning prostheses is focused on the long-term health and wellbeing of every amputee.
+OPAF supports this philosophy by providing adaptive clinics for individuals with limb loss or limb difference, encouraging long-term health and wellbeing."
+Sue is the first three term President of OPAF, "I am thrilled to be part of the OPAF BOD.
+I have watched the organization grow over the years and look forward to our continued growth and the opportunities we offer the community we serve."
 Sue loves running, backpacking, arts and crafts and anything around the water.

 Karen Henry – OPAF Vice President